EmanuelGF/template-react-ui/README.md

 > This is a quickstart project template to use in most react projects.
 > It´s intended to provide a simple quickstart configuration on top of create-react-app so to get you over the common project setup.
 > Use it for all your needs.
 Feel free to improve this project.
+(Reach out to me if you need further explanation on the project structure.)

 ## Added
 * Folder structure